What Are Splinter Hemorrhages?

 Splinter Hemorrhages - Causes, Clinical Features, Diagnosis, and Treatment

-Splinter hemorrhages are seen as the small longitudinal blood clots beneath the fingernails or toenails.
+Splinter hemorrhages are the small longitudinal blood clots beneath the fingernails or toenails.
 Read below to know more.

 What Are Splinter Hemorrhages?

-Splinter hemorrhages by medical definition, is small linear subungual hemorrhage which is red when fresh and brown when aged, located at the distal one-third of the nail bed, and is classically associated with mitral stenosis.
-Splinter hemorrhages are also seen in subacute bacterial endocarditis infection.
-Splinter hemorrhages can occur in all age groups but it is quite common in older people.
+Splinter hemorrhages are small linear subungual hemorrhages that are red when fresh and brown when aged, located at the distal one-third of the nail bed, and classically associated with mitral stenosis (narrowing of the mitral valve orifice).
+Splinter hemorrhages are also seen in Splinter hemorrhages are also seen in subacute bacterial endocarditis infection (inflammation of the heart’s inner lining).
+They can occur in all age groups but are most common in older people.
 In comparison with sex, it is found that men have a higher occurrence rate of splinter hemorrhages than females.
-Apart from this, splinter hemorrhages are a common feature seen in individuals with certain underlying systemic conditions.
+Apart from this, splinter hemorrhages are common in individuals with certain underlying systemic conditions.

 • Sex: Men are more susceptible than females.